midlantica/LovelyBunchOfCoconuts/content/quotes/giving-money-and-power-to-government.md

 ---
-title: "Giving money and power to government"
+title: 'Giving money and power to government'
 ---

 ## "Giving money and power to government is like giving whiskey and car keys to teenage boys."